Regulation of tobacco by the U.S. Food and Drug Administration: Center for Tobacco Products

 The Center for Tobacco Products is the newest branch of the FDA, and officially was opened on August 19, 2009.
 Lawrence Deyton, M.D., M.S.P.H, was appointed the first director of the center.
 Mitch Zeller, JD, became the Director of CTP in March 2013.
 Zeller was the associate commissioner and director of FDA's first Office of Tobacco Programs until 2000, when the Supreme Court decided that Congress did not give the FDA authority over tobacco products and tobacco product marketing.

+In 2016, FDA issued the "deeming rule," which extended its tobacco product authorities to add product categories such as e-cigarettes, cigars, hookah tobacco, and pipe tobacco that meet the statutory definition of "tobacco product”.
+Effective as of 14 April 2022, congress clarified that FDA’s tobacco product authority covers products containing nicotine from any source, including synthetic nicotine.

+In April 2025, the U.S. Supreme Court unanimously upheld FDA’s denial of marketing authorization for certain flavored e-liquid vaping products submitted by Triton Distribution and Vapetasia, reversing a Fifth Circuit ruling that had faulted FDA’s process.

+In June the same year, the U.S. Supreme Court held that retailers who would sell a new tobacco product absent an FDA denial order may seek judicial review of that denial under the Tobacco Control Act, expanding who may challenge marketing denial orders in court.

+The FDA issued marketing granted orders authorizing the sale of tobacco- and menthol-flavored JUUL device and JUULpod products in July 2025, while stating it would monitor the company’s compliance with marketing restrictions intended to limit youth exposure.

 Flavored tobacco

 A ban on flavored tobacco, as mandated by the Family Smoking Prevention and Tobacco Control Act, was implemented by the CTP on September 22, 2009.
 This law bans the sale or distribution of any cigarettes containing an artificial or natural flavor other than tobacco.
 This ban does not apply to menthol.

+In April 2022, FDA proposed product standards to prohibit menthol as a characterizing flavor in cigarettes and to ban characterizing flavors in cigars.

 Tobacco Products Scientific Advisory Committee

 The Family Smoking Prevention and Tobacco Control Act called for the creation of a Tobacco Products Scientific Advisory Committee (TPSAC), and the inaugural meeting for this committee was held on March 30–31, 2010.
 The main purpose of the committee is to assess health and safety issues concerning tobacco products, and then provide advice, information, or recommendations to the Commissioner of Food and Drugs based on their findings.

 Some specific reports they are responsible for include: